CircleCI-Archived/macOS-M1-Preview-Documentation/README.md

 ## How to provide feedback & frequently asked questions
 Please [open an issue](https://github.com/CircleCI-Public/macos-dedicated-host-preview-docs/issues) with any feedback or to report any issues that you encounter.
 ### FAQ
-* Can I run end-to-end tests on M1 resources? (being verified)
+* Can I run end-to-end tests on M1 resources?
-  * Yes!
-Our M1 resource class provide access to the GPU, allowing for full E2E testing that was previously [unavailable](https://support.circleci.com/hc/en-us/articles/360052160592-Tests-Fail-With-Error-There-is-no-available-Metal-device-on-this-system-) on macOS VMs.
+  * We believe our M1 resource class will provide access to the GPU, allowing for full E2E testing that was previously [unavailable](https://support.circleci.com/hc/en-us/articles/360052160592-Tests-Fail-With-Error-There-is-no-available-Metal-device-on-this-system-) on macOS VMs.
+We'd love to hear feedback from customers on this experience and whether you run into any friction.